SmithsonianWorkshops/2019-03-05-metabarcoding/Metabarcoding_with_Qiime/qiime2_tutorial.md

 Note that all the files in the directory given in `--input-path` are imported into the `.qza` file.

+What to see what other input formats are allowed?
+Run `qiime tools import --show-importable-formats` for a list.

+`CasavaOneEightSingleLanePerSampleDirFmt` is the fastq format file produced by illumina sequencers (Casava is the name of the Illumina base caller).
+There's more information about importing files in the [qiime importing tutorial](https://docs.qiime2.org/2022.2/tutorials/importing/).

+Hint: `.qza` files are acutally zipped archives.
+If you're curious what's contained in one, use `unzip paired-end.qza` to see the contents.

 Now we'll run a summarize command to look at the quality scores.
 Either run this within a job file with `qsub` or on an interactive job with `qrsh`

 ```